-Today, the Civic Imagination Project at the University of Southern California is excited to announce the launch of its Civic Imagination Incubator, with the first iteration of this Incubator having a regional, place-based focus, in partnership with Western Kentucky University's Potter College of Arts & Letters, and the Innovation Campus at WKU.
+On September 15, 2022, the Civic Imagination Project at the University of Southern California launched the Civic Imagination Incubator pilot.
+The first iteration of this Incubator will have a regional, place-based focus, in partnership with Western Kentucky University's Potter College of Arts & Letters, and the Innovation Campus at WKU.
 This partnership was facilitated by the Bowling Green, Kentucky, based nonprofit AccelerateKY.

 The real world is full of challenges, and the sheer weight of problems facing all of us can stifle the genius of our human creativity at exactly the time when we desperately need radical and innovative solutions.
 Utopias and dystopias have long been used to pose questions, provoke discussions, and inspire next steps, helpful because they break contemporary frames and encourage long-view perspectives.
-Tapping into examples and models from around the world where shared storyworlds are being deployed in service of social impact, the Incubator will help all participants reflect on best practices and emerging models of civic imagination and world-building for social impact.
+Tapping into examples and models from around the world where shared storyworlds are being deployed in service of social impact, the Incubator will helps folks reflect on their work through emerging models of civic imagination and world-building for social impact.

 Meet the Folks